Beltway Park Church

-Beltway Park Church is a charismatic Christian megachurch located in Abilene, Texas.
-In 2015, Beltway Park averaged approximately 4,850 people in attendance each week.
-The head pastor is David McQueen.
+Beltway Park Church is a Baptist Evangelical multi-site megachurch based in Abilene, Texas.
+It is affiliated with the Southern Baptist Convention.
+In 2016, Beltway Park averaged approximately 4,836 people in attendance each week.
+The head pastor is Jeffeofry Turner.

 History

 The church was founded in 1985 by Pastor Glen Schmucker.
 Matt Chandler was on staff at Beltway Park from 1996 to 1999 and indicates this time as important in restoring his value for the local church.

-Beltway Park has jumped into the Christian music industry with their album Heaven Came Down.
-This album was written and recorded by the Beltway college ministry.
-Beltway dropped Baptist from their name, symbolizing their distancing from traditional Baptist practice and theology and transition into a charismatic church.

-Beltway Park has two campuses, one located on the south side of Abilene in the Wylie, Taylor County, Texas area, and the other in North Abilene near Abilene Christian University.

-Growth
+In 1998, David McQueen became senior pastor.
+In 2025, Jeofry Turner became head Pastor, as McQueen stepped down.

 In late 2013, Beltway Park announced plans to construct a new satellite campus on the north side of Abilene.
 Construction began by December 2013 and was completed in the spring on 2015.
-The church has continued to grow with the North Campus presence and has shown a 45% increase in average attendance since 2010.
+In 2014, Beltway college ministry released the album Heaven Came Down.
+The church was renamed Beltway Park Church in 2015.
+According to a church census released in 2016, it claimed a weekly attendance of 4,836 people and 2 campuses.

+In October 2024, a youth ministry volunteer at the church, Charles Goff, was charged with felony possession of child sexual abuse imagery after soliciting nude imagery of girls aged 14 and 15 online.

 Beliefs

-General

-Beltway Park is a Protestant, bible-believing fellowship that adheres to Christian orthodoxy and is in accordance with radically reformed Christian doctrine.